ACFE Washington Metro Chapter

 - $20 for non-Chapter members

-- To become an ACFE Washington Metro Chapter member, please enroll at http://www.acfedc.org
+- To become an ACFE Washington Metro Chapter member, please see www.acfedc.org for details

-Location: Zoom address to be provided after registration.
+Location: Zoom address to be provided with registration confirmation email.

 Field of Study: Specialized Knowledge (Fraud-Related)